psychopy/psychopy/docs/source/developers/repository.rst

 NB: The difference between BF and FF is that BF indicates a fix that is appropriate for back-porting to earlier versions, whereas FF indicates a fix to code that has not been released, and so cannot be back-ported.

-So, a good commit message looks like this.
-Note
+So, a good commit message looks something like this.
+Note a) the commit title tells us what was fixed, the message tells us how that was achieved and includes a link to the GitHub issue if possible.

 .. code-block:: none